Uber, Grab to tighten up on deliveries in Philippines amid drug concerns

-MANILA (Reuters) - Ride-hailing platforms Uber [UBER.UL] and Grab have agreed to stop their drivers from delivering unchecked packages on behalf of customers, in response to government concerns they could unwittingly become couriers of illegal drugs.
+MANILA, Sept 29 (Reuters) - Ride-hailing platforms Uber and Grab have agreed to stop their drivers from delivering unchecked packages on behalf of customers, in response to government concerns they could unwittingly become couriers of illegal drugs.

 The decision followed an advisory from the Philippine Drug Enforcement Agency (PDEA) about some illicit drugs in packages reportedly being delivered via the ride-hailing services.

-President Rodrigo Duterte’s 15-month-old administration has been waging a brutal war on drugs, the centrepiece of his election campaign, with thousands of people killed during what police say are anti-narcotics operations.
+President Rodrigo Duterte’s 15-month-old administration has been waging a brutal war on drugs, the centerpiece of his election campaign, with thousands of people killed during what police say are anti-narcotics operations.

 Duterte insists narcotics are at the root of the country’s rampant crime problem and says as many as four million Filipinos are using drugs.